MonsefRH/SafeOps/README.md

 ## Contributing

-We welcome contributions to SafeOps!
+We welcome contributions to SafeOps+!
 Please follow these steps:

 1. Fork the repository
 2. Create a feature branch